Update: The VDC example for listening to game events has been updated to highlight the dangers of using ClearGameEventCallbacks()

 anywhere, and quite frankly I strongly suggest you stop using it even outside of MvM.

-Lets say you want to use a VScript library with a map that also has some packed in VScript.
-If you use this function you will totally mess up any other scripts besides your own.
-If you use this function in your libraries or in the scripts packed into your map, the user needs to awkwardly dance around this function to find the right place to run their own code.
+Lets say you want to use a VScript library alongside your own scripts that use event hooks, or the map also has some packed in VScript.
+If you use this function in your scripts, you will need to awkwardly dance around this function to find the right place to run your code without messing with any other scripts.
 None of this is a problem if we bundle all of our code into a table and delete the entire table when we're done, without wiping out every other game event that may be present.